Buffett slashes Goldman Sachs stake, trims JPMorgan

 |-1.57%

-As for JPMorgan, Berkshire still maintains a large position of 57.7 million shares yet trimmed its stake 1.8 million, according to SEC filings.
+As for JPMorgan, Berkshire still maintains a large position of 57.7 million shares yet trimmed its stake by 1.8 million, according to SEC filings.

 CORONAVIRUS PUSHES BERKSHIRE TO SELL ENTIRE STAKES IN US AIRLINES: BUFFETT

-Earlier this month, Buffett disclosed he had exited the majority stakes of his airline holdings, as the coronavirus decimated the industry.
+Earlier this month at his pared-down virtual annual meeting, Buffett disclosed he had exited the majority stakes of his airline holdings, as the coronavirus decimated the industry.

 |Ticker